There are 3 types of low-rent housing:

 - Multifamily subsidized housing is owned by a private landlord or corporation that has received government subsidies to provide affordable housing.

-A guide to obtaining housing assistance, Dept. of Housing and Community Development.
+A guide to obtaining housing assistance, Executive Office of Housing and Livable Communities.

-760 CMR Department of Housing and Community Development
+760 CMR Executive Office of Housing and Livable Communities

 Commonwealth v.
 Nelson, 74 Mass.
 App.
 Ct.
 629 (2009)